-which is symmetric.
-A stationary point \mathbf{x}o of the constrained problem eq.(5.1) is thus
+A stationary point \mathbf{x}o of the constrained problem (5.1) is

-- (i) a local minimum if the constrained Hessian is positive-definite; - (ii) a local maximum if the constrained Hessian is negative-definite; - (iii) a saddle point if the constrained Hessian is sign-indefinite.
+- (i) a local minimum if the constrained Hessian is positive-definite; - (ii) a local maximum if the constrained Hessian is negative-definite;

-- 1. The above conditions are sufficient, but not necessary, as we shall show in Subsection 5.3.2; - 2. the verification of the SONC requires the computation of: the unconstrained Hessian $\nabla \nabla f$ of the objective function; the Hessian of each scalar constraint; and the Lagrange multipliers;

-3. the verification of the SONC requires, additionally, the solution of an eigenvalue problem associated with a $n \times n$ symmetric matrix, although the problem, in fact, involves only n - l independent variables.
+- 1. The above conditions are sufficient, but not necessary, as we have to ensure that \mathbf{x}F is feasible2; - 2. the verification of the SONC requires the computation of: the unconstrained Hessian $\nabla \nabla f$ of the objective function; the Hessian of each scalar constraint; and the Lagrange multipliers; - 3. the verification of the SONC requires, additionally, the solution of an eigenvalue problem associated with a $n \times n$ symmetric matrix, although the problem, in fact, involves only n l independent variables. - 4. if the constrained Hessian is sign-indefinite, no conclusion can be drawn about the nature of the SP at hand.